Dofus-Batteries-Included/DBI.Plugins/src/TreasureSolver/README.md

 ## Configuration

-- Clue Finder:
+- Treasure Hunt - Solver:
+  - __Remote__: (online) the [Treasure Solver API](https://api.dofusbatteriesincluded/treasure-solver) is used to find the position of the next clue.
-  - DofusPourLesNoobs: (offline) use the pre-packaged clues from [Dofus pour les noobs website](https://www.dofuspourlesnoobs.com/resolution-de-chasse-aux-tresors.html), see `Resources/dofuspourlesnoobs_clues.json`.\
+  - __Local__: (offline) use the pre-packaged clues from [Dofus pour les noobs website](https://www.dofuspourlesnoobs.com/resolution-de-chasse-aux-tresors.html) (see `Resources/dofuspourlesnoobs_clues.json`), and the local clues store that is updated every time clues are validated in the game. \
+  This finder is offline: it will always use local data, it will never call an remote API.
+  The local data can still be updated:
-  This finder is offline: it will always use the pre-packaged file that is included.
-However the file is not embedded in the plugin so that it can be updated without rebuilding the whole plugin.
+    - The Dofus pour les noobs file is not embedded in the plugin: it can be updated without rebuilding the whole plugin.
-  - Dofus Map Hunt: (online) use the [Dofus Map website](https://dofus-map.com/fr/hunt) to find clues.\
-  **NOTE**: doesn't work, don't use this.
-  - Treasure Solver: (online, WIP not available yet) I am planning to create my own treasure hunt solver service and use it instead.
-The main advantage is that the plugin can automatically report valid and invalid clues whenever the player confirms their clues.
+    - The local store is updated continuously: if a clue is unknown, and is found by the player, its position will be saved and reused.
+If a clue has disappeared, a failed validation will mark it as removed so that it is not suggested again.